 If you want to invest in a backpack, go with the Cotopaxi Allpa 35L Del Dia Travel Pack.
 It’s over $100, but you’ll have it for years and years to come and it’s so cool looking.
 For an extremely affordable option that you’ll also have for many years, go with the Outdoor Products Technical Pack for under $50!
 The Outdoor Products Pack was my first travel backpack.
 It went through A LOT and held up just fine!

 Quick Drying Towel

 Quick drying towels are amazing!
-They are soft, thin and take up minimal space in your bag.
-Many of them even dry if you are in a rush and pack them away while they are still wet!
-I use the Relefree Premium Microfiber Towel because it is the most cost effective quick drying towel that is large and comes with a hand towel.
+They’re soft, thin and take up minimal space in your bag.
+Many of them even dry if you’re in a rush and pack them away while they’re still wet!
+I use the Wise Owl Outfitters XL Travel Towel because it’s a cost effective quick drying towel that will cover my whole body.

 Secret Pocket Infinity Scarf

 Safety is always a big concern of mine during travel.
 Robbery or losing your passport is an absolute nightmare, so I always look for sneaky ways to stay extra safe and hang on to my belongings.

 That’s how I came across this Secret Pocket Infinity Scarf!
 These scarves are perfect for winter travel in areas where pickpocketing is common.
 I kept my passport, cards and money in this scarf and when worn correctly, you cannot tell anything is there.
 I did a lot of research on sellers before buying and I found that Ruby’s Daughter1977 on Etsy had the highest quality scarves at the best price.
 I bought $10 ones on Amazon and the quality did not compare.
 Ruby’s are $20, high quality material, and come in a variety of colors with zippers that blend in perfectly.
 I wear the scarf in denim, because it goes with anything and has a unique look to it.